Order & payment workflow¶

 After selecting the desired shipping address, payment method, shipping method and pressing Place order button (preceded by accepting terms and conditions if needed), the customer is redirected to the success page.
 Pay with Amazon uses the default Magento success page, which means there’s no need to add any tracking scripts or additional page layout elements that you use in default Magento checkout and want also use in Amazon checkout, all features implemented additionally on the Magento success page shall also appear on Amazon checkout success page.

-The created order will be transferred to Amazon and will appear in your Magento admin in Pending state.
+The created order will be transferred to Amazon and will appear in your Magento admin in Pending (by default) or Processing (if you are using synchronous authorization) state.

 You may notice in the Magento admin that the billing address may be incorrect at this point (as mentioned in the introduction to this chapter).
 That’s true if the billing differs from the shipping data.
 The only available payment object at the time of placing order is the OrderReference, which, unfortunately, doesn’t provide billing data and thus shipping address must be used to meet Magento requirements concerning order data.
 The billing address will be updated as soon as authorization is confirmed by Amazon Payments.
 Keep also in mind that the billing address is available only for the sellers that provided a valid VAT number in Amazon Seller Central.